An estimate of canonical dimension of groups based on Schubert calculus: Preparation 2: Isomorphism of Picard groups under scalar extension

-This finishes the part of theory of Galois descent that we need.
-To apply this theory to torsors, we start with a few lemmas. \begin{lemma} Let $(E, \varphi)$ be a torsor of an algebraic group $G$.
-If $e$ is a rational point of $E$, then the map $\triv_e = \varphi|_{G \times \{e\}} \colon G \to E$ is an isomorphism. \end{lemma} \begin{proof} Well-known. \end{proof} We keep the notation $\triv_e$ until the end of the text and call a torsor \emph{trivial} if it has a rational point. \begin{lemma} Let $(E, \varphi)$ be a torsor of a \emph{smooth} algebraic group $G$ over a field $K$.
-Then there exists a finite Galois extension $L$ of $K$ such that $(E_L, \varphi_L)$ is a trivial $G_L$-torsor. \end{lemma} \begin{proof}[Idea of the proof] Find a finite extension $L'$ such that $E_{L'}$ has a rational point.
-Then $E_{L'}$ is isomorphic to $G_{L'}$, therefore smooth, and $E$ is smooth.
-Smooth schemes obtain a rational point after scalar expansion to a separable closure (\cite[Prop.
-3.2.20]{qingliu}).
-Using finite type, we can keep only a finite (automatically still separable) subextension and keep the rational point. \end{proof} So, instead of studying a torsor without rational points, we can make a finite Galois extension of scalars and study a torsor with a rational point and with a compatible Galois-semiaction.
+Then, we need a lemma. \begin{lemma} Let $(E, \varphi)$ be a torsor of a \emph{smooth} algebraic group $G$ over a field $K$.
+Then there exists a finite Galois extension $L$ of $K$ such that $(E_L, \varphi_L)$ is a trivial $G_L$-torsor. \end{lemma} \begin{proof}[Idea of the proof] It is easy to see that $E$ is smooth.
+Smooth schemes obtain a rational point after scalar extension to a separable closure (\cite[Prop.
+3.2.20]{qingliu}). \end{proof} So, instead of studying a torsor without rational points, we can do a finite Galois extension of scalars and study a torsor with a rational point and with a compatible Galois-semiaction.

-From now on, we fix until the end of this section: a split semisimple algebraic group $G$ over a field $K$, a Borel subgroup $B$ of $G$, a $G$-torsor $(E, \varphi)$, a finite Galois extension $L$ of $K$ such that $E_L$ has a rational point, and a rational point $e \in E_L$.
+From now on, we fix until the end of this section: a split semisimple simply connected algebraic group $G$ over a field $K$, a Borel subgroup $B$ of $G$, a maximal torus $T$ of $G$ contained in $B$, a $G$-torsor $(E, \varphi)$, a finite Galois extension $L$ of $K$ such that $E_L$ has a rational point, and a rational point $e \in E_L$.
 Denote $\Gamma = \Gal (L/K)$.
-It is known that $G_L$ is also split semisimple, and that $B_L$ is a Borel subgroup.
+It is known that split semisimple groups stay split semisimple after base field extension, and that their Borel subgroups also stay Borel.